dreadkopp/8470p_10.1x.x/README.md

 careful with the SSDT-FAN-QUIET.am in ACPI/patched . only tested with i5 and this specific model

 If you use another CPU you want to remove the SSDT.aml and generate your own.
 In that case you might need NullCPUPowerManagement to boot

+Still to fix:

+Bluetooth not working consistently

+Audio only works with VoodooHDA since AppleALC breaks with LVDS Framebufferpatch for some weird reason

+maybe find a way to get tracking point stick thingy to work correctly